adkah/portfolio/docs/doc2/doc2.md

 ![Image4.png](Images/Image4.png)

 3. Under **Show on \[Company 1\]**, you will see any fulfillment sources assigned to this product.
-Click the red garbage bin on these fulfillm
+Click the red garbage bin on these fulfillment sources.

+4. Done!
+The product has been removed from \[Company 1\].